BiblioNexus-Content/ACAI/deities/README.md

 to prepare person data to be integrated into one cohesive set.

-Upon processing these datasets, we realized that STEPBible's TIPNR data did the best job of the lot of grouping together different methods of referring to the same location.
+Upon processing these datasets, we realized that STEPBible's TIPNR data did the best job of the lot of grouping together different methods of referring to the same deity (or non-person entity).
 So it made sense to begin with the TIPNR data as a basic representation, incorporate the semantic, instance, and referent information aggregated from the UBS Dictionaries and from the Macula datasets, and then fold in data from viz.bible.